-Despite the uncertainties inherent in studying strandings data and environmental variability, particularly for migratory species like gray whales, our results do suggest that there are connections between stranding cases and oceanographic conditions for cetaceans, which has implications for future and long-term climatic changes.
-Understanding the many ways that cetaceans respond to changes in the marine environment can improve our knowledge about wildlife health and can assist stranding network responders in planning resource needs. et al.
+Despite the uncertainties inherent in studying stranding cases and environmental variability, particularly for migratory species like gray whales, our results do suggest that there are connections between stranding cases and oceanographic conditions for cetaceans, which has implications for future long-term climatic changes.
+Understanding the many ways that cetaceans respond to changes in the marine environment can improve our knowledge about wildlife health and can assist stranding network responders in planning resource needs.
+Ultimately, the global, regional and local impacts of climate variability on marine mammal species are the sum of processes that act on individual animals.
+Each species possesses particular characteristics that govern its resilience to ecosystem dynamics.
+Studying correlations between marine mammal strandings and oceanographic conditions can improve our understanding of the impacts of climate change on wildlife health can provide more specific information on the geographic range and distribution of wildlife diseases and anthropogenic impacts along the coast.

 5 | Conclusion